robenkleene/software-references/excel/excel-charts.md

 - Change the colors under "Change Colors"
 - Change the layout with "Quick Layout"
 - Add axes under "Add Chart Element"

+## Tips

+- There's no way to swap the X and Y axes automatically, there is a "Switch Row/Column" button under "Chart Design", but that does something different.
+To swap the axes, cut and paste between the two "Y values" and "Horizontal (Category) axis labels".